betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 for heterogeneous architectures and next-generation science, and coordinating a wide range of software and teams, with all the resulting technical and sociological challenges.
-In response, ECP has developed an open, hierarchical software ecosystem, building a “team of teams” based on community collaboration and shared policies, while advancing scientific productivity through better scientific software.
-She concluded her talk with a shout-out to her ECP RSE colleagues at Argonne and elsewhere, describing them as “the linchpin of all things exascale - and beyond”!
+In response, ECP has developed an open, hierarchical software ecosystem, building a "team of teams" based on community collaboration and shared policies, while advancing scientific productivity through better scientific software.
+She concluded her talk with a shout-out to her ECP RSE colleagues at Argonne and elsewhere, describing them as "the linchpin of all things exascale - and beyond"!

 ### Short talks

-Marion Weinzierl gave the first short talk on “Training HPC RSEs: What we learned from our performance.”
+Marion Weinzierl gave the first short talk on "Training HPC RSEs: What we learned from our performance."
 This was based on training workshops that they gave, with seven sessions over seven months.
-These lessons were tutorial style in the mornings, and hackathon style in the afternoons.
+These lessons were tutorial-style in the mornings and hackathon-style in the afternoons.
 They were taken by 79 people in 13 teams, with 20-50 participants per session.
-Lessons from this work included that 1) HPC research software developers need a sound foundation in in-depth computer science and hardware-ware programming to be able to understand performance analysis and turn insights into performance optimization; 2) performance analysis has to be a team effort, and you (really) need to know the code base; 3) performance analysis has to be a first-class activity for high performance code development; and
+Lessons from this work included that 1) HPC research software developers need a sound foundation in in-depth computer science and hardware-ware programming to be able to understand performance analysis and turn insights into performance optimization; 2) performance analysis has to be a team effort and you (really) need to know the code base; 3) performance analysis has to be a first-class activity for high-performance code development; and
 4) training for HPC-RSEs has to take into account the range of people who develop HPC software, who have different backgrounds and skills, interests, and priorities, and that it